nilsmehlhorn/blog/src/pages/posts/what-javascript-can-do-today/index.md

 ![Game Development Illustration](ninja_sm.png)

-Wanting to make 3D games?
+Want to make 3D games?
 You're in luck!
 Browsers have their very own 3D graphics interface called [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API).
 Using it yourself can be bit overwhelming though.
 Instead you might be